dan1sh11/dealing_game/README.md

 # Let's Make A Deal! - Simple Browser Game

-A minimal browser-based implementation of the classic "Let's Make a Deal! gameshow.
+A minimal browser-based implementation of the classic "Let's Make a Deal!" gameshow.

 ## Tech Stack